Professional edition active

 Prevention of Hepatocellular Carcinoma

 Use of vaccine against HBV eventually decreases the incidence, especially in endemic areas.
-Preventing the development of cirrhosis of any cause (eg, via treatment of chronic hepatitis C, early detection of hemochromatosis, prevention and management of metabolic syndrome, or management of alcoholism) can also have a significant effect.
+Preventing the development of cirrhosis of any cause (eg, via treatment of chronic hepatitis C, early detection of hemochromatosis, prevention and management of metabolic syndrome, or management of alcohol use disorder) can also have a significant effect.

 Key Points